 The first part of the diagnosis involves the doctor taking a full medical and family history.
 A thorough physical examination is also conducted.
 Blood tests may be ordered to look for a low blood count (anaemia) that may result from rectal bleeding, to measure the severity of inflammation, and to detect vitamin or mineral deficiencies.
-A bowel motion specimen may be needed to exclude infection as the cause of the symptoms being experienced.
+A bowel motion specimen (poo sample) may be needed to test for blood and exclude infection as the cause of the symptoms being experienced.

 Most people require part of their intestine to be examined, either by direct or indirect inspection.
 Direct inspection is carried out by endoscopy - a procedure in which a small flexible tube (endoscope) with a fibre-optic camera at its tip is inserted through the anus (colonoscopy or sigmoidoscopy) or mouth (gastroscopy).
 The doctor is able to see the lining of the rectum and colon on a television screen and can look for signs of inflammation that may indicate Crohn’s disease.
 Small samples (biopsies) of the lining of digestive tract can be taken for analysis.
 Endoscopic visualization and biopsy are essential in the diagnosis of Crohn’s disease.

-Indirect inspection involves the use of computerised tomography (CT) scan, which is a type of computerised X-ray, and barium X-ray studies, in which a chalky substance (barium) is swallowed or administered into the rectum and colon and X-rays taken.
-The barium, which can be seen on the X-rays, improves the contrast of the X-ray images.
+Indirect inspection involves the use of computerised tomography (CT) scan or barium x-ray studies.
+In the latter procedure a chalky substance (barium) is swallowed or administered into the rectum and colon and x-rays taken.
+The barium, which can be seen on the x-rays, enhances the contrast of the x-ray images.

 Because there is no cure for Crohn’s disease the primary goals of treatment are the following: